ntopulos/CurrencyConverterECB/README.md

 )
 ```

-Create a new object, it will check the currency rates online and if necessary update your database.
+Create a new object, if it will update the currency rates in the database.

 ```php
 $CurrencyConverterECB = new CurrencyConverterECB($table_name, $mysqli);